Parentalia: Festival To Honor The Dead And Family Ancestors

 Violets represent remembrance, protection, truth, and loyalty.
 They are also February’s birth flower.
 Decorate your table with violets to honor the ancestors.

-Violets can be hard to find in winter during Parentalia but often African Violets are more common.
+Violets can be hard to find in winter for many of us in North America during Parentalia.
+African Violets are more common and sold in groceries.

 Violets come in a deep purple color which is appropriate for this holiday.
 You may also find artificial flowers at a craft store to make a garland.